GoogleCloudPlatform/pgadapter/benchmarks/latency-comparison/java/README.md

 * --clients: The number of parallel clients that execute queries.
 Defaults to 16.
 * --operations: The number of operations (queries) that each client executes.
 Defaults to 1,000.
 * --transaction: The type of transaction to execute.
 Must be either READ_ONLY or READ_WRITE.
 Defaults to READ_ONLY.
+* --wait: The wait time in milliseconds between each operation.
+Defaults to 0.

 ## Examples